ibm-cloud-docs/cloud-object-storage/tutorials/static-website.md

 ## The Scenario
 {: #wa-scenario}

 The scenario for this tutorial simplifies web development to its essentials in order to highlight the steps involved.
-While not every configuration option will be covered in this tutorial, you should have web-accessible content when it's complete.
+While not every configuration option will be covered in this tutorial, correctly completing this tutorial results in web-accessible content.

 ## Before you start
 {: #static-website-before-you-start}